Delta Blower Drive Idler Arm

 The Delta blower drives haven’t been made in about 50 years.
 There are two different style arms that I am aware of and both were castings.
 One for a 2″ pulley and the other for a 3″ pulley.
-The arm shown was originally used for a 2″ blower pulley but being billet is more than sufficient for a 3″ setup as well.
+The arm shown to the left was originally used for a 2″ blower pulley.
+The one to the right, being billet, is more than sufficient for a 3″ setup as well.

 I machine these on a Bridgeport vertical mill with a rotary table – no CNC here.
 It is time consuming and therefore more expensive than a production run but you will be happy with the results.